Introduction to clusters

 Which programs can be run effectively on a computer cluster?

 Computer clusters are made up of many interconnected nodes, each with a limited number of cores and limited memory capacity.
-A problem must be parallelizable in order to get any speed-up.
+The main way an HPC cluster lets you speed up computations is by letting you execute several tasks in parallel.
+In other words, a problem must somehow be split into many tasks to gain any speed-up.

 Many serial jobs

-Tasks that can be split up into many serial jobs will run faster on a computer cluster.
+Running many independent tasks can be done faster on a computer cluster.
 No special programming is needed, but you can only run on one core for each task.
 It is good for long-running single-threaded jobs.
+This type of workflow is good for problems like parameter sweeps, where the same code is run repeatedly with different inputs.

 A job scheduler is used to control the flow of tasks.
 Using a small script, many instances of the same task (like a program run many times, each with slightly different parameters) can be set up.
 The tasks will be put in a job queue, and will run as free spaces open up in the queue.
 Normally, the tasks will run many at a time, since they are serial, which means each only uses one core.